ArslanShah007/Terraform_AWS_Modules/README.md

-# Terraform_AWS_Modules
+# AWS Terraform Modules.

-This repo contains modules to provision multiple aws services.
+## This repo contains multiple modules to provision aws resources.

+## List of resources.
+- IAM

+### Note: This repo will update continously on weekly basis.